gastdozent91/Masterprojekt-WS15-16-MMI-IoT/iot-frontend/README.md

 Well, they still ask you for a credit card.
 For many people that's a no-go.

 You need to make a `~/.aws/credentials` file which looks like this:
+Oh wait!
+Hey windows users.
+You need to put it here `%USERPROFILE%\.aws\credentials`:

 ```
 [default]